dtcenter/MET/docs/Users_Guide/masking.rst

 • For "grid" and "data" masking, specify a gridded data file.

-• For "solar_alt" and "solar_azi" masking, specify a gridded data file or a time string in YYYYMMDD[_HH[MMSS]] format.
+• For "solar_alt", "solar_azi", and "solar_time" masking, specify a gridded data file or a time string in YYYYMMDD[_HH[MMSS]] UTC format.

 • For "lat" and "lon" masking, no "mask_file" needed, simply repeat the path for "input_file".